astropy/astropy/docs/io/fits/usage/verification.rst

 a large script where the user does not want excessive harmless messages.
 If the violation is not fixable, it will still throw an exception.

-In addition, as of Astropy version 0.4.0 the following 'combined' options are
+In addition, as of ``astropy`` version 0.4.0 the following combined options are available:
-available:

  * **fix+ignore**
  * **fix+warn**